forceupdate-app/docs/project.md

 # Project

+A project in Forceupdate is a way to group your app versions and manage them.
+Think it as your app in the Forceupdate platform.

+In the project, you can:

+- Manage your app versions
+- Get your API key
+- Configure your translations
+- Give access to your team
+- See the logs of your project
+- See the analytics of your app (cooming soon)

 ## Creation

+> [!NOTE]
 > On free plan, you can create only one project.
 You can upgrade to a paid plan to create more projects.
+Check our [billing](billing) page for more

 To create a new project, you need to click on the "Create Project" button on the top right corner of the dashboard.